-This lemon scented herb called by Paracelsus “elixir of life” has been used to enhance the mood and alleviate anxiety and insomnia for thousands of years.
-However, it’s medicinal benefits don’t stop there.
+This lemon-scented herb called Paracelsus, the “elixir of life” has been used to enhance mood and alleviate anxiety and insomnia for thousands of years.
+However, its medicinal benefits don’t stop there.

 “As an Amazon Associate, I earn from qualifying purchases.”
 Read full disclosure here.

-How to make lemon balm tincture
+Make a lemon balm tincture recipe

-The best time to harvest lemon balm is early in the morning as it helps preserve the volatile oil content of the plant.
-Also collect the herb before it begins to bloom as the volatile oils and medicinal compounds in leaves are the most concentrated.
+The best time to harvest lemon balm is early in the morning, as it helps preserve the volatile oil content of the plant.
+Also, collect the herb before it begins to bloom, as the volatile oils, and medicinal compounds in leaves are the most concentrated.

 Chop fresh leaves and stems of lemon balm to increase the surface area for the maceration and place it into a sterilized jar filling it to ¾.

-It may help to reduce stress and anxiety.
+This simple lemon balm tincture may help to reduce stress and anxiety.
 In this double-blind experiment, 18 healthy volunteers received lemon balm extract and a placebo.
 Those participants that received lemon balm extract experienced mood improvement and stress resistance.

 How does lemon balm help the nervous system?